valtyr/chunkymonkey/DESIGN.md

 Intent
 ------

 Create a scalable Minecraft service that is able to scale horizontally across many hosts.

 Coding standards/style
 ----------------------

 Pretty informal, as few decisions have been made here as yet.
+Note that this is a statement of intent, rather than reality, as the codebase needs some improvement in the following regards.

 *   Use gofmt to format code before pushing to the master repository.
+4 space characters per indent is the indentation style used (use `make fmt`).
-*   Unit tests must pass before pushing to the master repository.
+*   Unit tests must pass before pushing to the master repository (use `make test`).
 *   Unit test code where possible/reasonable to do so.
 It is likely that a mocking library will be used at some stage to enable testing of more complex interactions - using interfaces for dependency injection is helpful